f4exb/sdrangel/plugins/channelrx/demodadsb/readme.md

 <h3>9: Download Opensky-Network Aircraft Database</h3>

 Clicking this will download the [Opensky-Network](https://opensky-network.org/) aircraft database.
-This database contains information about aircrafts, such as registration, aircraft model and owner details, that is not broadcast via ADS-B. Once downloaded, this additional information will be displayed in the table alongside the ADS-B data.
+This database contains information about aircraft, such as registration, aircraft model and owner details, that is not broadcast via ADS-B. Once downloaded, this additional information will be displayed in the table alongside the ADS-B data.
 The database should only need to be downloaded once, as it is saved to disk, and it is recommended to download it before enabling the demodulator.

 <h3>10: Download OurAirports Airport Databases</h3>